luiswirth/bsc-thesis/src/matter.typ

-As usual in a FEM library, we define element matrix providers, that compute the element matrices on each cell of mesh and later on assemble the full galerkin matrices.
+As usual in a FEM library, we define element matrix providers, that compute the element matrices on each cell of mesh and later on assemble the full Galerkin matrices.

 We first define a element matrix provider trait
 ```rust